AstraZeneca/runnable/docs/getting_started/brief-concepts-input.md

 ## Traversal of the dag

+### yaml definition:
-In magnus, the order of steps in the dag definition is not important.
+In magnus yaml, the order of steps in the dag definition is not important.
 The traversal is as follows:

 1. We start at start_at of the dag, which is "step parameters".
 2. If "step parameters" successfully completed we move to *next* of "step parameters", which is "step shell".